interlock-network/interlock-docs/whitepaper.md

 days otherwise it gets burned.
 The idea is that if a contributor drops off the grid, their absence will not cause the system to lock-up.
 The Interlock Team can always issue new NFT's to contributors returning from a hiatus.
 The Interlock Team can also burn the NFT's of anybody who has not contributed any code in the previous 300 days &mdash;  we have not found a way to enforce this via smart-contract so the process is, at the moment, manual.

-## Whats next?
+## What's Next

 ### security industry and interlock

 We are currently migrating this content from the original whitepaper, check back later.

 ### ecosystem and frictions

 We are currently migrating this content from the original whitepaper, check back later.

 ### phishing statistics

 We are currently migrating this content from the original whitepaper, check back later.